katafrakt/noaidi/README.md

 puts naive.fib(15)
 ```

 As you see, the core concept is a `fun`.
-You create is using DSL inside a block passed to `ErlMod.define`.
+You create is using DSL inside a block passed to `Noaidi.define`.
 First parameter is a fun name, second is array of argument contracts.
 It is followed by a block.
 Of course, you can reference `fun`s from the same module in other funs.

 Argument contracts are realized using `===` operator (just like with `case` statements) for now.
 This might be extended to support more expressive cases, but works for now.
 It means that you can use, for example: